Antal Interview: “It’s about curiosity and connection”

 Rush Hour began as a way to share music, and soon became a place to learn.
 The shop became a cultural nerve centre where DJs, producers, and dancers swapped ideas as much as records — a community-led resource built on conversation.
 “We evolved through communication with customers,” he says.
 “People would come in and say, ‘Hey, you know this record?’ or ‘You know that one?’
 We talked about music every day — that’s how you learn.”

-This spirit of exchange and exploration helped shape not only the label’s identity but also the sound of Amsterdam’s nightlife.
+The spirit of exchange and exploration helped shape not only the label’s identity but also the sound of Amsterdam’s nightlife.
 “The programmer from [local club] Paradiso came by,” he recalls.
 “He saw we approached house music in a soulful way — almost like hip hop — and he got back into house music because of that.
 Then we started doing nights at Paradiso, bringing people like Theo Parrish, Moodymann, Joe Claussell.
 They would influence us again.”

 Part of what made Amsterdam fertile ground for this kind of culture to flourish was its anything-goes attitude.
 The city was, even back then, imbued with a sense of creative freedom that shaped Antal’s taste.
 “You had a DJ like Aardvarck, from Rednose District, always playing at squatted places,” he says.
 “He was really all over the place — he’d play DJ Rush, then Lionel Richie, then Motorhead.”

 He laughs.
 “That was really an Amsterdam style of playing — just play everything.
 D’Angelo, Slum Village, deep underground stuff, Chicago stuff, hard rock — everywhere, really.
 Rednose District had a big movement of alternative people who were into that, so we just got exposed to a lot of different things.”
+That openness — a willingness to embrace disparate styles and scenes — would become the foundation for everything Rush Hour did, and soon extended far beyond Amsterdam itself.

 Buy Techno Kayō Vol. 1 – Japanese Techno Pop 1981–1989 (compiled by Dubby & Antal)